All Products

 inference_spec = container_serving_spec(

-# The on-premises directory of the inference code.
-The directory is uploaded to the OSS bucket and mounted to the container.
-Default value: /ml/usercode/.
+# The on-premises directory that contains the inference code.
+The directory is uploaded to an OSS bucket, and the OSS path is mounted to the container.
+Default container path: /ml/usercode/.

 source_dir="./src",

-# The command to start the service.
-If you specify source_dir, then /ml/usercode is automatically used as the working directory.
+# The startup command of the inference service.
+If you specify the source_dir parameter, the /ml/usercode directory is used as the working directory of the container by default.

 command="python run.py",